petergdoyle/mini-projects/apf/README.md

 ├── docker_build.sh
 └── set_proxy.sh
 ```
-open up the set_proxy.sh with atom or another text editor and modify the first entry http://myproxy.net:80 as required.
+**First** open up the set_proxy.sh for both the one in docker/base and docker/db2express with atom or another text editor and modify the first entry http://myproxy.net:80 as required.
 This will set the container up to use the appropriate proxy to access the internet as required.

 ```
 #!/bin/sh